Immigration Advisor Handbook

 • Make it clear who has responsibility for any actions.

-• We recommend using the STAR (Wiki) method when writing up your notes STAR stands for:
+• We recommend using the (Wiki) method when writing up your notes STAR stands for:

 • S-Situation